mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - OSX installer suffix
   - Muon gui
 - Rename `master` to `main` on the first Monday after the release is announced.
 Currently, 2021-02-15
+- When we move to a new version of `clang-format`, change the maximum line length to 119.
+We should also look into reducing the line length for python to 119 as well.
+This should wait until [`pre-commit`](https://github.com/mantidproject/mantid/issues/30265) has been configured for developers.